 - Managing data privacy and compliance with regulations

-In this article, I’m going to explore the architecture of a modern CIAM integration, with an emphasis on the core components, technologies, and best practices to create scalable, secure, and customer-centric identity management.
+In my previous article, entitled What Can CIAM Do For You, I took a look at what a modern CIAM solution can provide for anyone building a B2C and/or B2B SaaS application.
+My name’s Peter Fernandez, and in this article, I’m going to explore the architecture of modern CIAM, with an emphasis on the core components, technologies, and best practices to create scalable, secure, and customer-centric identity management that:

 Authentication

+Authentication lies at the heart of any CIAM implementation, as without it, it’s almost impossible to provide anything else; without authentication, there’s no telling in what context an operation is being performed and hence whether or not that operation is allowed.
 Authentication also provides a secure context in which user information (such as user account information and user profile information) can be stored and managed.
-This information helps provide a seamless and streamlined experience for the user, and handling their data in a safe and regulatory-compliant manner is extremely important.
+This information helps provide a seamless and streamlined experience for the user, where handling their data in a safe and regulatory-compliant manner is extremely important.

 Identity Provider